elte-nlp/elte-nlp-course/lecture_source/nlp_11-transformers.md

 :::: column

-The decoder consists of $N$ identical layers with MHA, cross-attention, and FFN modules, plus residuals.
+The decoder consists of $N$ identical layers with self-attention, cross-attention, and FFN modules, plus residuals.
 The cross-attention takes the encoded sequence as the key and value, while the query comes from the decoder.
-Each MHA is unidirectional, cross-attention is bidirectional.
+Each self-attention is unidirectional, cross-attention is bidirectional.

 ::::